Rayan84/SQL-Zoo/README.md

 * Atom

 ## Use online
-The quiz can found online
+The quiz can be found online
 Link: [Live Demo Link](https://sqlzoo.net/wiki/SELECT_Quiz)
 ##  :bust_in_silhouette: Worked on this challenge:
 # Rayan Rassam